DawsonMyers/geo-cli/Readme.md

                 Returns the name of the MyGeotab release version of the currently checked out branch databases
-                Returns a list of all of the geo-cli database container names
+                Returns a list of all of the geo-cli database container names quarantine [options] <FullyQualifiedTestName>
+      Adds quarantine annotations to a broken test and, optionally, commits the test file.
+        Options:
+            -b
+                Only print out the git blame for the test.
+            -c
+                Commit the file after adding the annotations to it.
+            -m <msg>
+                Add a custom commit message.
+If absent, the default commit message will be "Quarantined test
+                $testclass.$testname".
+        Example:
+            geo quarantine -c CheckmateServer.Tests.Web.DriveApp.Login.ForgotPasswordTest.Test
+            geo quarantine -c -m 'Quarentine test' CheckmateServer.Tests.Web.DriveApp.Login.ForgotPasswordTest.Test
 ```

 </details>